billynewport/datasurface/docs/aws/design.md

 They can also be directly queried by consumers using AWS Redshift or Athena with security provided by AWS Lake Formation.

+## Manage pushing DataSurface producer schemas to AWS Glue Catalog

+The DataPlatform will need to manage the AWS Glue Data Catalog tables.
+The DataPlatform will need to create the tables and keep them up to date with the DataSurface model.
+The DataPlatform will use the DataSurface model to create the tables.
+The DataPlatform will also use the DataSurface model to keep the tables up to date.
+The DataPlatform will use the DataSurface model to create the tables and keep them up to date.
+Glue Tables for producer and consumer schemas will need to be maintained when they change.

 ## DataPlatform transformations

 The DataPlatform is given the intention graph from DataSurface.
 This consists of a DAG indicating the following types of node: